 - 1. Turn the transmitter off.

 - 2. Hold both MENU and SET.

 - 3. Turn the transmitter on.

 - 4. Release MENU and SET.
 The transmitter LED will blink red.

+- Press MENU seven (7) times.

+The transmitter LED will blink red eight (8) times repeatedly.

-- 5. Press SET to clear settings.
+- Press SET to clear settings.

 The LED will turn solid green and the transmitter is restored to default.